ViTEraser: Harnessing the Power of Vision Transformers for Scene Text Removal with SegMIM Pretraining: Experiments

 \subsection{Experiments on Scalability}

-In Table \ref{tab:exp_scale}, we investigate the scalability of ViTEraser, where the performances of different scales of PVT-, Swin-, and Swinv2-based ViTEraser are presented.
+We investigate the scalability of ViTEraser in Tab.~\ref{tab:exp_scale}.
 It can be seen that as the scale goes up, the performance tends to increase in general.
 However, for ViTEraser-Swinv2 and ViTEraser-PVT, the performance of the largest scale is inferior to a smaller one.
 This may be due to the overfitting caused by the dramatically increased parameters and limited training samples.
-More importantly, a large-scale Transformer-based network urgently requires proper pretraining to stimulate its potential (see Sec. \ref{sec:exp_comp_sota_enstext} for further analyses).

-Comparing different architectures, the ViTEraser-Swinv2 surpasses its counterparts with PVT or Swin block.
-Furthermore, the window-based Swin and Swinv2 blocks perform better than the PVT block.
-This may be due to that the PVT block increases the granularity as the feature resolution goes up, resulting in fewer details at two ends of the network.
-However, the ViTEraser-Swin/Swinv2 enjoys the window attention, simultaneously learning fine-grained details and global dependencies.
-Therefore, \textbf{the Swinv2 block is employed in ViTEraser by default} in the following experiments.
+However, the potential of large models can be stimulated when pretrained with SegMIM (Tab.~\ref{tab:exp_scut_enstext}).